5 Foundations to a Fit For Purpose Contract to Drive Collaborative Behaviours

 Driving sustained consistency is a lot of work – because you have to make it ‘simple’ to operate.
 Distilling detailed requirements and expectations down to their core essence, and then to draft a fit for purpose contract to include them, is hard.
 In essence, it is very complicated to get to ‘simple’.
 But by ‘training hard’ you ‘fight easy’, and you can get to simple.

-When material issues arise, they are often as a result of some missing element of due diligence (a future article will address this) that either client or supplier had not undertaken before the service or project was due to be implemented.
+When material issues arise, they are often as a result of some missing element of due diligence that either client or supplier had not undertaken before the service or project was due to be implemented.
 These key issues are often only found as the service implementation process progresses and this can often be the catalyst for the relationship’s decline.
 In turn, these missing operational factors then have an adverse impact on how the rest of the solution/service will be delivered.

 Sensible workarounds are either found or, if such workarounds are not practically feasible, the progress of the implementation of the service slows down significantly while the parties try to identify who is responsible for the misunderstanding, what will be done about it and at whose cost.
 The possibility of this occurring is often minimalised with the existence of a thoroughly considered and mutually agreed fit for purpose contract.
 By definition, this would have incorporated structures and strategies designed to reduce the likelihood of key factors being missed and how to handle such eventualities if they have been.